Best perfume for women: the unforgettable fragrances for your wishlist

 Sillage (How long it lasts): 5/5

-Byredo Mixed Emotions captures the essence of Byredo perfectly, meaning that it is highly covetable and super cool.
-It's also a real head-turner.
-With notes of maté and cassis, this is a sophisticated way to wear a woody, aromatic fragrance.
+Byredo Mixed Emotions captures the essence of the brand perfectly.
+In other words, highly covetable and super cool, and a real head-turner.
+With notes of maté and cassis, too, this is a sophisticated way to wear a woody, aromatic fragrance.
+There are also berry notes at play—without any hint of sickly sweetness—as well as a long sillage, meaning this captivating scent is worth the investment.

-The iconic scents that will never go out of style
+Iconic scents that never go out of style

-Some things just never go out of style, like a crisp white shirt, a sharp tailored-to-within-an-inch-of-its-life suit à la Le Smoking, or the perfect LBD.
-These scents are classic and icons for a reason.
-Whether they’re celebrating their 100th birthday (yes, really) or contain some of the perfume world's most popular notes, these are the scents that have stood the test of time.
+Some things just never go out of fashion, like a crisp white shirt, a sharp tailored-to-within-an-inch-of-its-life suit à la YSL's Le Smoking, or the perfect LBD.
+In other words, they're timeless.
+These kinds of scents are classic and icons for a reason.
+Whether they’ve celebrated their 100th birthday, or contain some of the perfume world's most popular notes, these are scents that have truly stood the test of time.

 (Image credit: Chanel)